 Learning how to describe eyes in a story without resorting to cliché helps set your writing apart from amateurish fiction.
-Many beginning authors over-rely on eye descriptions and eye colour to create an impression of their characters.
-Here are 7 tips for talking about your characters’ eyes creatively:
+Describing eyes is a handy literary tool to show your character’s complex emotions.
+Many beginning authors over-rely on eye descriptions and eye color to create an impression of their characters.
+Here are 7 tips for to describe eyes in writing

-4. Describe the eye area rather than just eye colour.
+- Describe the eye area rather than just eye color

-6. Read examples of great eye descriptions from literature.
+- Read examples of great eye descriptions from books

 As an exercise, practice describing a character’s face.
 Describe their mouth, nose, brow, chin and ears.
 Find a simile or metaphor for each (e.g. ‘His mouth was a tight red knot.’)